Get More Sales: Three Actionable Web Design Hacks

 Simple design hacks to increase your sales

 We’ve all been there — looking at our website and wondering if there’s more we could be doing to convert traffic into sales.

 If your website needs to change and the change needed to happen yesterday, these web design hacks are for you.
 They can be implemented easily, without having to rebuild your entire website or marketing strategy.
 No matter what type of business you’re in, one of these solutions will fit like a glove.

 Before getting started, let me be clear: These will not replace your content marketing strategy, web optimization company, or social media best practices.
 However, if you have already implemented a strong and comprehensive digital strategy, these actionable web design hacks could greatly enhance the results you’re already getting:

 Web Design Hacks: Live Chat

 Live chat can be a great way to allow your target audience to quickly and effortlessly engage with you.
-If a phone call or contact form are the only options, your visitors may decide to “come back to it later” instead of engaging with you right away.
+If a phone call or contact form is the only option, your visitors may decide to “come back to it later” instead of engaging with you right away.
 Many of us like to have options, and giving your potential customers a third or fourth way to contact your sales team is never a bad thing.
 An added benefit of live chat is that it can feel very informal and low-pressure, which can work in your favor if you’re trying to sell a product or service.